Open-Systems-Pharmacology/docs/part-3/pk-sim-expression-profile.md

 * Metabolizing Enzyme: Name of the enzyme.
 You can select from a predefined list of common proteins or enter a name

-* Phenotype: A free text allowing you to describe the expression profile.
-For example, you might want to create different profile for CYP3A4 in human for poor vs extensive metabolizer.
+* Phenotype: A free text allowing you to specify the expression profile.
+For example, you might want to create different profiles for the CYP3A4 enzyme in human for poor vs extensive metabolizer.
 In this case,  **poor** and **extensive** could be used.
-Alternatively, you might want to create a profile for an **healthy** vs **sick** individual etc...
+Alternatively, you might want to create a profile for a **healthy** vs **sick** individual etc...

 {% hint style="info" %}
 The combination {Species, Protein, Phenotype} needs to be unique in the project.
 It will define the name of the expression profile building block